aws-observability/aws-otel-collector/README.md

 ### Supported Versions

 Each ADOT Collector release is supported until there are two newer minor releases.
-For example, ADOT collector v0.16.1 will be support until v0.18.0 is released.
+For example, ADOT collector v0.16.1 will be supported until v0.18.0 is released.

 ### License